Antisocial Behaviour (ASB)

 - Public space protection orders is a power which allows a local council to deal with a particular nuisance or problem that is detrimental to the local community’s quality of life by imposing universal conditions on the use of that area.
 This can be used to tackle issues like dog fouling and restricting the consumption of alcohol.

 - Closure powers allow the police or local council to close premises where anti-social behaviour has been committed, or was likely to be committed.

 - Absolute ground for possession speeds up the possession process in cases where a tenant, anyone residing at the address, or a visitor to the premises has been convicted of a serious criminal offence and that offence took place in the dwelling or in the locality.

 Giving victims a say

-The Anti-social Behaviour, Crime and Policing Act 2014 also includes two new measures which are designed to give victims and communities a say in the way anti-social behaviour is dealt with:
+The Anti-social Behaviour, Crime and Policing Act 2014 also includes measures designed to give victims and communities a say in the way anti-social behaviour is dealt with:

 These powers are more flexible, quicker to obtain and less bureaucratic, making it easier for the police, local councils, social landlords and other local agencies to deal with anti-social behaviour and puts victims at the heart of the process.